Charleston Southern hosts Tucker and Longwood - WTOP News

 BOTTOM LINE: Longwood visits the Charleston Southern Buccaneers after Elijah Tucker scored 22 points in Longwood’s 93-76 loss to the High Point Panthers.

 The Buccaneers have gone 5-5 at home.
-Charleston Southern is 3-12 against opponents with a winning record.
+Charleston Southern has a 4-9 record in games decided by 10 points or more.

 The Lancers have gone 2-6 against Big South opponents.
-Longwood is second in the Big South with 40.0 rebounds per game led by Michael Christmas averaging 6.8.
+Longwood has a 2-1 record in games decided by 3 points or fewer.

-Charleston Southern is shooting 43.3% from the field this season, 0.7 percentage points higher than the 42.6% Longwood allows to opponents.
-Longwood averages 75.0 points per game, 0.1 more than the 74.9 Charleston Southern allows to opponents.
+Charleston Southern scores 69.9 points per game, 4.2 more points than the 65.7 Longwood allows.
+Longwood averages 5.2 made 3-pointers per game this season, 0.9 fewer makes per game than Charleston Southern allows.

-TOP PERFORMERS: RJ Johnson is shooting 43.2% and averaging 16.4 points for the Buccaneers.
+TOP PERFORMERS: RJ Johnson is scoring 16.4 points per game and averaging 2.0 rebounds for the Buccaneers.
 A’lahn Sumler is averaging 1.9 made 3-pointers over the last 10 games for Charleston Southern.

-Walyn Napper is averaging 13.7 points, 4.3 assists and 1.5 steals for the Lancers.
-Christmas is averaging 11.2 points and 5.8 rebounds over the past 10 games for Longwood.
+Johnathan Massie averages 1.0 made 3-pointers per game for the Lancers, scoring 11.3 points while shooting 28.0% from beyond the arc.
+Walyn Napper is shooting 39.8% and averaging 12.3 points over the last 10 games for Longwood.

 LAST 10 GAMES: Buccaneers: 4-6, averaging 70.9 points, 35.6 rebounds, 9.3 assists, 3.4 steals and 2.4 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 76.8 points per game.